Akintoyefelix/Health/README.md

 🧬 Skin Cancer Mutation RAG System

+Group Assignment Submission: AI for Molecular Science

+📋 Executive Synopsis & Alignment

+The Assignment Goal: The objective was to engineer a creative AI solution utilizing Large Language Models (LLMs), Retrieval-Augmented Generation (RAG) pipelines, HuggingFace biomolecular datasets, and external biological knowledge bases (like UniProt).

+The Solution: Our team successfully delivered on these objectives by narrowing the scope to a high-impact domain: Clinical Oncology.
+We engineered a specialized RAG system that allows clinicians and researchers to query complex information regarding skin cancer mutations (e.g., BRAF, NRAS, TP53).

+Objective-to-Solution Matrix:
+Assignment Objective	Implemented Solution
+Use LLMs	Integrated Llama-3.2-1B-Instruct (Quantized) for high-performance, local inference.
+Build RAG Pipeline	Implemented a Semantic Search engine using FAISS and Sentence-Transformers.
+HuggingFace Data	Ingested, filtered, and indexed the "Mol-Instructions" dataset specifically for melanoma/carcinoma contexts.
+Knowledge Bases	Built a real-time UniProt API Bridge to fetch ground-truth protein metadata, reducing hallucination.
+Production AI Track	Utilized 4-bit quantization (bitsandbytes) and memory-efficient caching to ensure the tool runs on consumer hardware/Free-tier Colab.

 📘 Project Overview

-This project implements a Retrieval-Augmented Generation (RAG) system designed to act as an intelligent assistant for clinical and molecular oncology.
-It answers questions specifically related to skin cancer protein mutations (e.g., BRAF, NRAS, TP53).
+This project acts as an intelligent assistant for molecular oncology.
+Unlike a general-purpose chatbot, this system is grounded in scientific literature and biological facts.
+It answers questions specifically related to skin cancer protein mutations by combining three distinct layers of intelligence:

-The system combines:
-    1. Knowledge Retrieval: Fetches relevant scientific instructions from the "Mol-Instructions" dataset.
+    1. Knowledge Retrieval (RAG): Fetches relevant scientific instructions from a curated subset of the "Mol-Instructions" dataset.
-    2. External Knowledge Base: Real-time integration with the UniProt API to validate protein function and structure.
+    2. Fact-Checking (API): Real-time integration with the UniProt Knowledgebase to validate protein function, structure, and accession IDs.
-    3. Generative AI: Uses a 4-bit quantized Llama-3.2-1B model to synthesize answers based on the retrieved context.
+    3. Generative Synthesis (LLM): Uses a quantized Llama-3 model to synthesize the retrieved context into coherent clinical answers.

 🛠 Tech Stack & Dependencies

+This solution utilizes a Python-based micro-architecture suitable for the "LLM Engineering" and "Production AI" tracks.
     • Language: Python 3.10+
-    • LLM: unsloth/Llama-3.2-1B-Instruct (Quantized via bitsandbytes)
+    • LLM Engine: unsloth/Llama-3.2-1B-Instruct (4-bit Quantized via bitsandbytes & accelerate)
     • Embeddings: sentence-transformers/all-MiniLM-L6-v2
-    • Vector Database: FAISS (Facebook AI Similarity Search)
-    • Data Sources: HuggingFace Datasets, UniProt API
-    • Frameworks: PyTorch, Transformers, Gradio
-📦 Installation
-code Bash
-downloadcontent_copy
-expand_less
-    # Install core dependencies for RAG and LLM inference
-pip install -q datasets transformers sentence-transformers faiss-cpu pip install -q bitsandbytes accelerate pip install -q gradio requests

-📂 Code Structure & API Reference
-This section details the classes and functions implemented in the system.
-1. Class: MolInstructionsFilter
-Purpose: Manages the ingestion and filtering of raw scientific text data.
-It ensures the system only learns from relevant skin-cancer data rather than general chemistry.
-    • __init__(self, cache_dir="./data")
-        ◦ Sets up the directory structure for caching downloaded datasets to avoid redundant downloads.
-    • download_and_filter(self, max_samples=5000)
-        ◦ Streams the "zjunlp/Mol-Instructions" dataset from HuggingFace.
-        ◦ Filters entries based on a specific keyword list (e.g., 'melanoma', 'BRAF', 'V600E').
-        ◦ Saves the filtered dataset as a JSON file (cancer_filtered.json).
-2. Class: UniProtCache
-Purpose: Acts as a bridge to the UniProt Knowledgebase.
-It provides ground-truth biological data about specific genes to hallucination-proof the LLM.
-    • __init__(self, cache_dir="./data")
-        ◦ Initializes the local JSON cache to store protein data.
-        ◦ Defines a target list of high-priority skin cancer proteins (BRAF, TP53, NRAS, etc.).
-    • _load_cache(self) / _save_cache(self)
-        ◦ Helper methods to read from and write to the local JSON storage.
-    • fetch_protein_info(self, gene_name: str)
-        ◦ Queries the UniProt REST API for a specific gene.
-        ◦ Extracts key details: Protein Name, Biological Function, Accession ID, and Sequence Length.
-        ◦ Returns a dictionary of the protein's metadata.
-    • preload_cancer_proteins(self)
-        ◦ Iterates through the priority list of cancer proteins and pre-fetches their data into the cache during system startup.
-3. Class: CancerRAGRetriever
-Purpose: Handles the semantic search engine.
-It converts text into vectors and finds the most relevant scientific contexts for a user's question.
-    • __init__(self, cache_dir="./data")
-        ◦ Loads the SentenceTransformer model (all-MiniLM-L6-v2) for generating embeddings.
-    • build_index(self, data: List[Dict])
-        ◦ Takes the filtered text data and converts it into vector embeddings.
-        ◦ Builds a FAISS Index (IndexFlatIP) for efficient similarity searching.
-        ◦ Normalizes vectors to allow for Cosine Similarity search.
-    • retrieve(self, query: str, top_k: int = 3)
-        ◦ Converts the user's question into a vector.
-        ◦ Searches the FAISS index for the top_k most similar documents.
-        ◦ Returns a list of relevant text snippets with their similarity scores.
-4. Class: QuantizedLLM
-Purpose: A memory-efficient wrapper for the Large Language Model.
-It enables running a powerful model on limited hardware (e.g., Colab free tier).
-    • __init__(self, model_name="unsloth/Llama-3.2-1B-Instruct")
-        ◦ Defines the model architecture to be used.
-    • load_model(self)
-        ◦ Configures 4-bit quantization using BitsAndBytesConfig (NF4 format).
-        ◦ Loads the model and tokenizer onto the GPU.
-    • generate(self, prompt: str, max_length: int = 512)
-        ◦ Tokenizes the input prompt.
-        ◦ Runs inference to generate text with specific sampling parameters (temperature=0.7, top_p=0.9).
-        ◦ Decodes and returns the answer string.
-5. Class: CancerMutationRAG
-Purpose: The main controller class that integrates all previous components into a single pipeline.
-    • __init__(self)
-        ◦ Instantiates the Filter, UniProt, Retriever, and LLM objects.
-    • initialize(self)
-        ◦ Orchestrates the startup sequence: Download data -> Filter -> Preload Proteins -> Build Vector Index.
-        ◦ Note: Delays LLM loading until the first query to save memory.
-    • query(self, question: str)
-        ◦ The Main Execution Pipeline:
-            1. Retrieves relevant docs via CancerRAGRetriever.
-            2. Identifies proteins in the query and fetches facts via UniProtCache.
-            3. Constructs a context-rich prompt.
-            4. Generates the final answer using QuantizedLLM.
-    • _extract_proteins(self, text: str)
-        ◦ Scans the user's input string to detect gene names (e.g., "Tell me about BRAF") to trigger UniProt lookups.
-    • _build_context(self, docs, proteins)
-        ◦ Formats the retrieved text and protein metadata into a structured string for the LLM.
-    • _build_prompt(self, question, context)
-        ◦ Wraps the context and question into a strict system prompt (e.g., "You are an expert in cancer biology...").
+    • Vector Database: FAISS (Facebook AI Similarity Search) - CPU Index
+    • Data Orchestration: HuggingFace Datasets, UniProt REST API
+    • Interface: Gradio

+📦 Installation & Setup

+To deploy this solution, ensure you have a Python environment ready. code Bash

+ # 1. Install core RAG and LLM dependencies
+pip install -q datasets transformers sentence-transformers faiss-cpu

+# 2. Install optimization libraries for Production AI (Quantization)
+pip install -q bitsandbytes accelerate

+# 3. Install Interface and Networking tools
+pip install -q gradio requests

+📂 System Architecture & API Reference

+The application is structured into five modular classes, ensuring separation of concerns between data ingestion, retrieval, and generation.

+1. Data Ingestion: MolInstructionsFilter
+    • Role: The Gatekeeper.
+    • Function: Manages the ingestion of raw scientific text.
+It prevents the model from being diluted by general chemistry data by strictly filtering for skin-cancer-related terms (e.g., 'melanoma', 'V600E').
+    • Key Method: download_and_filter(max_samples=5000) — Streams the massive "zjunlp/Mol-Instructions" dataset and saves a local optimized JSON (cancer_filtered.json).

+2. Knowledge Base Bridge: UniProtCache
+    • Role: The Fact-Checker.
+    • Function: Connects to the UniProt Knowledgebase to provide "ground truth" data.
+This is critical for preventing LLM hallucinations regarding gene names or biological functions.
+    • Key Method: fetch_protein_info(gene_name) — Queries the UniProt REST API to extract Protein Name, Function, and Sequence Length.
+    • Optimization: Includes a _load_cache mechanism to prevent redundant API calls for commonly queried proteins (BRAF, TP53).

+3. The Search Engine: CancerRAGRetriever
+    • Role: The Librarian.
+    • Function: Converts text into mathematical vectors and retrieves specific scientific contexts relevant to the user's query.
+    • Key Method: build_index(data) — Creates a FAISS Index (IndexFlatIP) for efficient cosine similarity search.
+    • Key Method: retrieve(query, top_k=3) — Returns the top 3 most relevant scientific snippets for the prompt.

+4. The Brain: QuantizedLLM
+    • Role: The Synthesizer.
+    • Function: A memory-efficient wrapper for the Llama model.
+By using NF4 (NormalFloat 4-bit) quantization, we achieve high performance with significantly lower VRAM usage.
+    • Key Method: generate(prompt) — Runs the inference loop with temperature control (0.7) to balance creativity and factual adherence.

+5. Main Controller: CancerMutationRAG
+    • Role: The Conductor.
+    • Function: Orchestrates the entire pipeline.
+    • Workflow (query method):
+        1. Retrieve: Calls CancerRAGRetriever to get text docs.
+        2. Verify: Scans query for gene names and calls UniProtCache.
+        3. Construct: Merges docs + UniProt facts into a strict system prompt.
+        4. Generate: Calls QuantizedLLM for the final answer.

+🚀 Usage Example

+code Python

+# Initialize the system
+rag_system = CancerMutationRAG()
+rag_system.initialize()

+# Query the system
+response = rag_system.query("How does the BRAF V600E mutation affect melanoma treatment?") print(response)

+📝 Final Project Summary

+Project: Skin Cancer Mutation RAG System
+Domain: Molecular Science / Oncology
+Status: Completed

+This project demonstrates a sophisticated application of Applied AI in the biomedical field.
+By integrating Retrieval-Augmented Generation (RAG) with structured biological APIs (UniProt), the team successfully mitigated the common issue of LLM hallucination.
+The solution is not merely a theoretical prototype but a production-optimized tool (utilizing quantization) capable of running on accessible hardware.
+It meets all criteria of the group assignment, delivering a specialized, high-utility software solution for molecular science.